2007 Nextel All-Star Challenge: The Open

-Martin Truex Jr. won the Nextel Open, which was the first win for him of any kind in a Nextel Cup race.
-Johnny Sauter edged out Carl Edwards for the second transfer spot on offer in this race.
+Martin Truex Jr. won the Nextel Open, which was the first win for Truex of any kind in a Nextel Cup race.
+Johnny Sauter edged out Carl Edwards for the second transfer spot in this race.

-The 40-lap race was stopped four times due to caution, including a 10-car incident halfway through lap 1 in which, among other things, the hoods of the cars driven by David Gilliland and Juan Pablo Montoya collided into each other.
+The 40-lap race was stopped four times due to caution, including a 10-car incident halfway through lap 1 in which, among other things, the hoods of the cars driven by David Gilliland and Juan Pablo Montoya collided.

-As mentioned above, Kenny Wallace won the fan vote, partly a credit to a large get out the vote campaign mounted by Speed Channel, where he works as an analyst.
+Kenny Wallace won the fan vote, partly due to a large Get out the vote campaign mounted by Speed Channel, where he worked as an analyst.

 The Challenge

-Kevin Harvick passed Jeff Burton at the start of the fourth and final segment and never looked back to win the main event race for the first time in his career.
-Harvick won $1,031,539 for the victory, the largest amount ever for an all-star race winner.
-Jimmie Johnson finished second, and Mark Martin was third.
+Kevin Harvick passed Jeff Burton at the start of the fourth and final segment and won the event for the first time in his career.
+Harvick won $1,031,539, which at the time was the largest amount awarded to an all-star race winner.
+Jimmie Johnson finished second, and Mark Martin finished third.